 “Thou shalt not say…”

-What would Churchill do/have done about North Korea’s escalating development of nuclear bombs and missiles, which continues as unabated under the present administration as it did under the previous one?
+What would Churchill do/have done about North Korea’s escalating development of nuclear bombs and missiles, which continues as unabated under the present U.S. administration as it did under the previous one?

 This raises the Mary Soames Commandment: “Thou shalt not say what Papa would do about any modern situation.
 After all, how do you know?”
-History doesn’t repeat, as Twain said, but it sometimes rhymes.
+History doesn’t repeat, Mark Twain said, but it sometimes rhymes.
 I think we can get an idea from Churchill, but not the answer.
 After all, in 1940 the French fleet posed an existential threat, and he didn’t hesitate to take it out.
 But the French fleet was not a nuclear arsenal, and France was already defeated.
 It was not the same situation.